Fy-nite/JMASM/v1instructions.md

 Example: `CALL #function`
 or calls external code if not marked with a #
 Example: `CALL $function`

+Note: Unlike JMP, CALL saves the current instruction pointer (RIP) on the stack before jumping to the label.
+This allows the function to return to the point where it was called using the RET instruction.

 ## Stack Operations

 ### PUSH